Two Ways to Make Some Money with Zazzle

-I would also recommend looking at the Holidays listed in the product listing dropdowns.
-I find that if I find and design for specific holidays and events, I get more hits.
-This also helps with my own marketing efforts.
+I would also recommend looking at the Holidays listed in the product listing drop-downs.
+If I design for specific holidays and events, I get more hits.
+This also helps with my marketing efforts.
 I would do whatever you can to get as specific as possible when you set up each product.

 Each word you write when creating your products is another opportunity for a customer to find your product and buy it.
 So be wise with each word.